kreier/asa/motorshield/readme.md

 | 13  |     LED     |       ~ too      |    M2    |     |             |                  |          |

 Here ~ refers to a PWM [Pulse Wide Modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation) Pin with 480 Hz and 8bit resolution.

+### SoftwareSerial and Arduino Leonardo

+On my Arduino Uno I could use pin 2 for SoftwareSerial, but since it is interrupt-based I have to use pin 8 for the Leonardo.
+Finally got it working.
+2019-10-21